 A small home can be a very loud home, especially during storms or even in busy areas if it has not been designed for quietness.
 The keys to a quiet roof system are insulation and air spaces.
 Many roofing materials rest right against the roof decking, conducting sound quickly into the living space below.
 Other roofing materials, such as formed metal shingles, include an integral airspace or even an insulated airspace which stops that immediate conduction of rain noise.
 Adding roof decking, at least a small attic space, and as much attic insulation as possible will also help dramatically with sound deadening.
 If rain noise is a particular concern, you may wish to re-consider skylights or at least look for sound deadening skylights.

 An energy efficient home envelope accomplishes several things for owners of tiny homes.
 First, it makes the home more comfortable and enjoyable.
 Second, it helps to reduce energy costs.
 And, third, it is the green choice.
 While wintertime energy efficiency is achieved with insulation, the roof system offers great opportunity for summer energy savings as it is the primary source of summer heat gain.
-The use of light colored roofing or roofing with reflective pigments for coloring can be very helpful and even include a US Energy Star rating.
+The use of light colored roofing or roofing with reflective pigments for coloring can be very helpful.
 Additionally, roofing materials that are formed with an integral air space as a thermal break, or with insulation, can also help keep summer heat outside.

 Consider the importance of roofing materials with little thermal mass, such as metal products: materials with high thermal mass will absorb heat during the day and continue to radiate that heat into the home even after the sun has gone down.